Gigantour

-Gigantour was a sporadically organised traveling heavy metal music festival organized by Dave Mustaine of Megadeth.
+Gigantour was a sporadically organized traveling heavy metal music festival organized by Dave Mustaine of Megadeth.
 The tour was founded in 2005 with dates across North America (see also Gigantour 2005), and the 2006 and 2007 line-ups also traveled to Australia.
 The bands appearing at the festival were chosen by Mustaine.
-The tour is set as an alternative to tours such as Ozzfest.
+The tour was an alternative to tours such as Ozzfest.
 The name "Gigantour" was inspired by the classic 1960s anime Gigantor, of which Mustaine is a fan.
-The most recent Gigantour took place in 2013.
+The last Gigantour took place in 2013.

 The Festival

 The lineup of the inaugural Gigantour was composed of bands that Dave Mustaine particularly enjoyed touring with in the past.
 Mustaine invited Dream Theater, Nevermore and Overkill.
 The subsequent editions of Gigantour also featured Mustaine's personal choices, such as Anthrax, The Dillinger Escape Plan, and Fear Factory.

 Festival album

 A live album culled from Gigantour festival shows in Montreal (September 2, 2005) and Vancouver (September 9, 2005) was released on CD on August 22, 2006, and on DVD on September 5, 2006.
 The album has performances by Megadeth, Dream Theater, Anthrax, Fear Factory, Life of Agony, Nevermore, Dry Kill Logic, Symphony X and Bobaflex.